tastelikecoke/tastelikecoke-dwa-exam/README.md

 - Set the Enemy to spawn by putting the Enemy prefab reference to Enemies > Enemy Spawner > Enemy Prefab Types

     - Alternatively, just drop the prefab to the game scene.
 The enemy's tracking will not work, but it won't cause errors.

+## Configurations
+- PlayerConfig for any settings related to the player and gameplay.
+- ShooterEnemyConfig and MeleeEnemyConfig for shooter and melee enemies respectively.